ruanyf/react-testing-demo/README.md

 const app = TestUtils.renderIntoDocument(<App/>);
 ```

-`renderIntoDocument` method requires a DOM.
+`renderIntoDocument` method requires a DOM, otherwise throws an error.
 Before running the test case, DOM environment (includes `window`, `document` and `navigator` Object) should be available.
 So we use [jsdom](https://github.com/tmpvar/jsdom) to implement the DOM environment.

 ```javascript
 var jsdom = require("jsdom");